DemondLove/Expedia-Hotel-Prediction-Workflow/README.md

 Functions can be found in the src/dataPreparation.py

-Dataset from Presistence Layer --> updateIDFieldsToCategoricalFeatures --> updateISFieldsToBooleanFeatures --> updateDtTmFieldsToDatetimeFeatures --> removeHighCardinalityFeatures --> removeHighNULLCntFeatures --> removeRemainingRecordsWithNULLS --> convertCategoricalVariablesToDummyVariables --> Dataset stored in the Analytics Layer
+Dataset from Presistence Layer --> updateIDFieldsToCategoricalFeatures --> updateISFieldsToBooleanFeatures --> removeHighCardinalityFeatures --> removeHighNULLCntFeatures --> removeRemainingRecordsWithNULLS --> convertCategoricalVariablesToDummyVariables --> Dataset stored in the Analytics Layer